hypersign-protocol/hid-ssi-js-sdk/docs/did.md

 ## Hypersign DID SDK

-Is a javascript library to interact with Hypersign Blockchain and to perform onchain and offchain DID operations.
+Is a javascript library for DID related operation (generate, sign, verify etc).
+It also provides APIs to store/update/retrive DID and DID Documents to/from the [Hypersign DID Registry](https://docs.hypersign.id/self-sovereign-identity-ssi/decentralized-identifier-did/did-registry) on the Hypersign Blockchain network easily.

 ## Table of Contents
 - [Install The Package](#install-the-package)